getmubarak/Microservice/lab1/Readme.md

 ## step 6: run from hub ##
 $ docker run -d -p 5000:5000 getmub/myapi  <br/>
+-d is to detach the terminal from the container process (run it in the background) <br/>
+--name is to specify a name for the container <br/>
+-p local:container is to forward traffic from a local port to a port in the container <br/>

 $ docker ps  <br/>
 $ curl --header "Content-Type: application/json" --request POST  --data '{"desc":"buy beer"}'  http://localhost:5000/add  <br/>
 $ curl http://127.0.0.1:5000/get  <br/>